tomkrikorian/BlocksReloaded/README.md

 Blocks Reloaded lets you create Blocks (currently only cubes) with hand gestures that you can stack on top each other and is a great demonstration of what's possible with the physics engine available in RealityKit.

-## 🏆 VisionDevCamp 2025
+## 🏆 VisionDevCamp 2025 - Best Seed Award 👑

 This project was created for the visionOS hackathon during VisionDevCamp 2025.
+It received the Best Seed award!

 ## 💻 Development